PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

     * **Supplier reference**: - Text - Field to specify the product reference for each supplier.
     * **Cost price \(tax excl.\)** - Price - Field to specify the product's cost price for each supplier.
     * **Currency**: Dropdown with all installed and enabled currencies.
 If there are many currencies, the default one is selected by default.
 Allow specifying the product currency for each supplier.

+## Footer

+**Delete** - Button to delete the product.
+When you click on it, you have a modal to cancel or confirm the action.
+**Preview** - When you click on this button, it saves and opens a new browser tab with the product displayed in the front office.
+If the product is disabled (offline), you have on the product page in the front office a message displayed: “This product is not visible to your customers.”
+Keyboard shortcut: ALT + SHIFT + V
+**Online** - When you click on this button, it saves and makes the product visible in the front office.
+**Offline** - When you click on this button, it saves and makes the product invisible in the front office.
+**Save & Publish** - Button to save all changes made in all tabs.
+Keyboard shortcut: ALT + SHIFT + S.
+If it’s saved with success, there is a green success message “Settings updated”.
+Otherwise, there is an error message.
+If the product is Offline then the button name change to "Save".
+**Duplicate** - When you click on this button, it saves and duplicates the current product (the duplicated product will be offline).
+**Duplicate images** - checkbox - Checked, duplicates product with the images The duplicated product must be exactly the same.
+Keyboard shortcut:
+ALT + SHIFT + D

+**Go to catalog** - When you click on this button, it saves and redirects to the catalog product list.
+Keyboard shortcut: ALT + SHIFT + Q
+**Add new product** - When you click on this button, it saves and opens a new empty product page.
+Keyboard shortcut: ALT + SHIFT + P

+## Multistore

+### Multistore Header

+It only displays stores associated with the product **Add to other stores** - Button - Open modal to select new stores to associate or dissociate with the product.
+List of stores grouped by group shop with a checkbox Cancel button
+Save Button - Displays the confirmation modal summarizing all the deleted and added stores When a store is unchecked, it deletes the product related to the store.
+When stores are checked, it duplicates the product related to the store offline.

+### Multistore behavior

+**Apply changes to all stores** - Checkbox - It's displayed below each input compatible with the multistore.
+Once checked and the product form is saved, the changes will be applied to all the stores.

+**Save & Publish**: Button to save all changes made in all tabs.
+If one checkbox **Apply changes to all stores** is checked then its opens a modal summarizing the changes.
+Summarizing multistore changes:
+Lists the input label applied to all the store
+Lists all the associated shops impacted
+Cancel button
+Save & Publish button

+**Manage images** - Open a modal with a table with all the images associated with the product from all the shops associated.
+The columns are all the stores associated with the product The rows are checkboxes
+Cancel button
+Save Button

+When an image for a shop is unchecked then the image is not from the product, hidden in the image manager of the shop's product, and not displayed in the front office.

+When an image for a shop is checked then the image is added to the product and displayed by the image manager of the shop's product and available in the front office.

+The cover image from one shop can't be unchecked.
+An image that is unchecked to all the stores is deleted after the "Save and publish".